 Biruchiy Island – a white-sand heaven

 Biruchiy is more of a barrier beach, but when the high tide comes it sometimes transforms into an island and you get separated from the rest of the world with turquoise waves of the Azov Sea.
-This is a hidden gem that even most of Ukrainians don’t know about.
+This is a hidden gem that even most of people of Ukrain e don’t know about.
 On the island, there are a few low-key resorts, a bunch of hotels, and white-sand beaches stretching for miles.
 The water is clean and clear and it’s an ideal place to escape from the hustle and bustle of the big cities.

 Lviv – a coffee addict’s dream come true

 This European-esque city is filled with the aroma of freshly ground coffee and you’ll find dozens, even hundreds of cafes scattered all throughout Lviv.
-You can also go on a full-blown gastro-tour and try the delicious local cuisine with Western Ukrainian influences.
+You can also go on a full-blown gastro-tour and try the delicious local cuisine with influences of Western Ukraine.
 It’s truly mouthwatering!
 In Lviv, you’ll find cars sitting on the roofs of elegant buildings, green parks that lie on picturesque hills, churches and magnificent cathedrals that were built hundreds of years ago and a bunch of locals that are truly friendly and welcoming.
 Explore the Rynok Square with its wide array of restaurants and check out places like Dim Legend, the Room, and Trapezna.

 Pripyat – the ghost town